whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 matrices, especially large ones.*

-It is worth noting that some functions operate on matrix objects, and so converting between classes is sometimes needed.
-R has some standard functions for converting from one class to another.
+It is worth noting that some functions operate on matrix objects, and so converting between classes is sometimes needed. 'matrix' is a class of data that R recognises, separate to 'integer' or 'numeric'.

     inf.data <- as.matrix(inf.data)
     class(inf.data)